 Population and Age in Appalachia

-Appalachia had a population of 26.4 million in 2022, a 3.4% increase – or almost 873,000 more residents – than it had in mid-2010.
-Though two subregions have experienced growth, most of the Region has lost population and its overall growth is slower than the national average of 7.7%.
+The Appalachian Region had a population of 26.6 million in 2023, a 4% increase — or just over one million more residents — than it had in mid-2010.
+Though two subregions have experienced growth, most of the region has lost population and its overall growth is slower than the national average of 7.8%.

-The Region’s population is generally aging at the same rate as the nation, with the median age rising to 41.3 years over the 2010-2022 period.
+The region’s population is generally aging at the same rate as the nation, with the median age rising to 41.3 years over the 2010-2023 period.
 However, certain portions of Appalachia are aging faster than others and the nation as a whole.

 Learn more about Appalachia’s basic population and age trends through the charts below.